 This client applied for the role of Electronic Monitoring Surveillance Officer in state (QLD) government and gained a job interview.
 The majority of applications for QLD government departments/agencies stipulate the preparation of a statement addressing selection criteria in two pages.
-Following are excerpts from three of the selection criteria.
+Following are excerpts from two of the selection criteria.

 In my most recent role as a marine specialist and Second in Charge (2IC) within the Department of DDD’s AAA unit, I worked in conjunction with the NNN division when conducting surveillance of the Northern Territory’s (NT’s) offshore region.
 Surveillance centred on watching for illegal immigrants and any activities that were suspicious.
 My primary task as 2IC involved taking control of the vessel, manning radar and electronic communications, and making contact with suspicious-looking boats in the water.
 I worked closely and collaboratively with NNN personnel when we reached specific onshore locations such islands in the NT area.
 In particular, I provided hands-on support in logistically moving supplies to set up an observation post, walked the island and conducted reconnaissance to search for caches of hidden fuel, weapons, drugs, and other contraband.
 Thereafter, on return to the vessel, I continued surveillance around the waterways and other islands.
 The surveillance process involved constant radio communications with other patrol vessels via marine radio, VHF and HF.
 Surveillance reporting involved preparing and forwarding both written communications (reports) and verbal reports via radio to NNN personnel.